JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

   and the exact-boundary options support diagnosis; none is a public compiler interface.

-  A known, unrelated frontend nondeterminism can reverse the source-coordinate fragments in `_DUPLICATE_<hash>` names while keeping the entity hash fixed.
-  The harness canonicalizes only that ordering for placement deduplication;
-  actual VHDL hashes and immutable mapped bytes are never canonicalized.
+  The harness still normalizes the trailing per-build content hash out of `_DUPLICATE_<hash>` names for placement deduplication (it is unrelated to physical placement identity); the source-coordinate fragment itself is now compiler-sorted and no longer needs canonicalizing.
+Actual VHDL hashes and immutable mapped bytes are never canonicalized.
 - `src/tests/pypeline_tests/divider_struct_mux_bench.py` -- focused opt-in
   verification of generic packed-MUX lowering and canonical delay caching.
 Its arithmetic fixture wraps `left_eff` and the loop-carried `remainder` in a